Richard Bevan (Royal Navy officer): Career

 As a young naval officer he served on HMS Implacable, HMS Drake and HMS Aboukir.
 He was promoted to sub-lieutenant on 30 July 1904.
 After completing a course at the Signal School, he served on RMS Medina during the Royal Family's 1911–12 visit to India for the Delhi Durbar.
 Between 1913 and March 1918 Bevan served on the staff of Admiral Sir Rosslyn Wemyss on HMS Orion.
-He was promoted to lieutenant-commander on 31 December 1914.
+He was promoted to lieutenant commander on 31 December 1914.
 He saw active service during the Gallipoli Campaign, during which he landed at Cape Helles as officer in charge of signal stations during the occupation of the peninsular.
 Bevan was present at the evacuation of Suvla Bay and Anzac Cove, and he was awarded the Distinguished Service Order for his leadership during the withdrawal.
 He was also mentioned in dispatches. in On 25 January 1918 he was awarded the Legion of Honour, and he was mentioned in dispatches for a second time in 1919 for his actions against enemy submarines in the Adriatic.
 He was also awarded the Order of the Nile (4th Class) on 21 June 1919.

 On 9 March 1918 Bevan received his first command as captain of HMS Whitby Abbey.
 In 1921 he was Commander of the Royal Yacht, HMY Victoria and Albert, and on 13 August 1923 he was made a Member of the Royal Victorian Order for his services to the Royal Family.
 On 31 August 1923 he was promoted to the rank of captain.
 Between 1924 and 1926 Bevan served as chief of staff to the Commander-in-Chief, Cape of Good Hope Station, before working as Naval Attaché to the British diplomatic missions in Athens and Rome until 1931.

-From December 1931 to January 1934 he was Commanding Officer of HMS York, before serving as Commander of HM Signal School, Portsmouth (HMS Mercury (shore establishment)).
+From December 1931 to January 1934 he was Commanding Officer of HMS York, before serving as Commander of HM Signal School, Portsmouth (HMS Mercury).
 In March 1935 he became Naval Aide-de-camp to George V, before retiring from the Royal Navy on 26 August 1935 with the rank of rear admiral.

 Following the outbreak of the Second World War, Bevan rejoined the Royal Navy in 1939.
 Between February 1940 and Italy's declaration of war on Britain in June of that year, Bevan was Naval Attaché in Rome.
 From 1941 to 1942 he was Senior British Naval Officer, North Russia, before serving as Flag Officer-in-Charge (Belfast) until July 1945.
 He was made a Companion of the Order of the Bath in the 1942 Birthday Honours, and knighted as a Knight Commander of the Order of the British Empire in the 1946 New Year Honours.
 He was awarded the Legion of Merit on 16 July 1946.

 After retiring from the navy for a second time, Bevan served as a Deputy Lieutenant for Gloucestershire in 1946, and became a County Councillor for the county in 1949.
 He was made a County Alderman in 1952.